Chapter 10 - Hazardous Materials, Hazardous Waste, and Contamination

 The ISA report must contain a description of the work performed, any deviations from normal ISA procedures, a summary of findings, the opinions of the preparer regarding the property or site, data gaps, additional investigation and services recommended, conclusions, and recommendations.
 Sources of information must be clearly referenced.

-Department DHWTS are qualified to and may prepare simple ISAs, but generally contract with environmental consulting firms through on-call contracts for large projects.
+Caltrans DHWTS are qualified to and may prepare simple ISAs using the Caltrans ISA Guidance for internal use by Caltrans, but generally a contract with environmental consulting firms using a district’s on-call contract is necessary for large projects.

-Local agencies should refer to the qualification requirements in ASTM E1527-05 when selecting an environmental professional to perform the ISA.
-These requirements are:
+Local agencies should refer to the qualification requirements in ASTM E1527-13 when selecting an environmental professional to perform the ISA.

-The ISA should be performed during the PID phase of the project development process (K Phase; for projects off the SHS the ISA is performed after completion of the PES form.)
-The greater the potential risks are to the project and the Department the earlier the ISA should be performed.
-If the only potential hazardous waste or contamination issues identified during project screening are clearly low risk to the Department and to the scope, cost, and schedule of the project, the ISA may be performed later in the process.
-However, remember that all activities must be scheduled to ensure that adequate information is available to provide remediation cost estimates and project impacts at the time of the preparation of the environmental document.
+The ISA should be performed during the PID phase (K Phase) of the project development process (for projects off the SHS the ISA is performed after completion of the PES form).
+The greater the potential risks are to the project and Caltrans, the earlier the ISA should be performed.
+The project screening can identify whether the ISA must be advanced into the early stage of the PID phase.
+If the only potential hazardous waste or contamination issues identified during project screening are clearly low risk to Caltrans and to the scope, cost, and schedule of the project, the ISA may be performed later in the process.
+However, remember that all activities must be scheduled to ensure that adequate information is available to provide remediation cost estimates, project impacts, and avoidance, minimization, and/or mitigation measures at the time of the preparation of the environmental document.

-The PSI typically consists of a confirmatory investigation to determine whether suspected contamination is actually present on the property.
-The PSI may include activities such as geophysical surveys, drilling, trenching, soil sampling, soil gas sampling, ground water sampling, and surface water sampling.
+The PSI typically consists of sampling or investigation to confirm whether suspected contamination identified in the project screening or in the ISA is present on the property.
+The PSI may include activities such as geophysical surveys, drilling, trenching, soil sampling, soil gas sampling, groundwater sampling, and surface water sampling.
 The media sampled, the sampling methods, sampling locations, and laboratory analyses performed are based upon the information collected in the ISA.
-The work is performed by qualified and registered consultants (i.e., California Professional Geologist and/or California Professional Civil Engineer depending on the work to be done) with experience in contaminated site investigation overseen by the DHWTS, or in the case of a local assistance project, the local agency.
+The work is performed by qualified and registered consultants (i.e., California Professional Geologist and/or California Professional Engineer depending on the work to be done) with experience in contaminated site investigation overseen by the DHWTS, or in the case of a local assistance project, the local agency.
 All laboratory analyses performed to support the PSI must be done by facilities certified under the State Water Resources Control Board's Environmental Laboratory Accreditation Program (ELAP).
 The laboratories must be certified for the specific analyses run and the certification must be current (all appropriate inspections and tests passed, not pending).

 The qualified consultants who perform the PSI must be familiar with industry standard site investigation methodologies.
 Procedures followed in the field and in the lab must ensure data quality and provide defensible reports.
-Information about field procedures acceptable to regulatory agencies can be found in DTSC publications and in guidance on the Department's Hazardous Waste Guidance internal website.
-A corresponding external website for use by non-Departmental staff is under development.
+Information about field procedures acceptable to regulatory agencies can be found in DTSC publications and in guidance on the Caltrans Hazardous Waste Guidance intranet.
 The local CUPA and RWQCB may also have specific guidance.
 Laboratories qualified to perform appropriate analyses for an investigation must have a current Environmental Laboratory Accreditation Program (ELAP) certificate on file with the State Water Resources Control Board.
 Analytical test methods for suspected hazardous wastes are listed in US EPA's "Test Methods for Evaluating Solid Waste: Physical/Chemical Methods" (commonly referred to by its document number, "SW-846").

 In the case of building remodeling or demolition, there are special considerations.
 The location and extent of materials, such as asbestos and lead based paints, can significantly impact the cost, scope, and schedule of the project.

 A Permit to Enter will be required when performing investigations on private property.
 Similarly, special authorizations are generally required when operating on lands administered by federal (e.g., United States Department of the Interior, Bureau of Land Management; United States Department of Agriculture, Forest Service; and United States Department of Defense, Army Corps of Engineers) and state (e.g., California Department of Parks and Recreation) land managing agencies.
-Note that permits from these agencies may also be required in cases where the existing roadway is an easement or prescriptive right-of-way (i.e., the Department has anything less than fee simple title).
+Note that permits from these agencies may also be required in cases where the existing roadway is an easement or prescriptive right of way (i.e., Caltrans has anything less than fee simple title).

-For Departmental staff, detailed discussion of the format and content of investigation reports is provided in the "Environmental Reporting" guidance document on the Department's Hazardous Waste Guidance internal website.
-A corresponding external website for use by non-Departmental staff is under development.
+For Caltrans staff, detailed discussion of the format and content of investigation reports is provided in the "Environmental Reporting" guidance document on Caltrans’ Hazardous Waste Guidance intranet.

 All site investigation reports should, at a minimum, include the following information: